simbo1905/microservices-demo-ansible/README.md

 # microservices-demo-ansible

 This is a demo of deploying springboot microservices using ansible.

-In a typically scenario there will be snapshot builds on a private repo nexus.
-So this project deploys jars that are published on github under the project https://github.com/simbo1905/microservices-demo
+More significanly it has logic to [move springboot microservices between hosts](https://devops.stackexchange.com/q/6393/10599).

+See `playbook-install.yml` that instals two microservices on the same machine that is tested using `test_install.sh` using Test Kitchen.

 The role in this repos is derived from [ansible-role-springboot](https://github.com/orachide/ansible-role-springboot).

-It modifies that role so that rather than `sb_app_state` being static, or defined on hosts, or groups of hosts, it is computed from a new varaible `sb_hosts` using the script `host_test.sh`.
-This script checks `hostname -f` appears in `sb_hosts`.
-It then sets  `sb_app_state` to either install or uninstall the app.
-The idea being that to move one instance of a microservice we need to run on the host we are added to and also the host we are removing it from.
-This means that we have to run agaisnt all our hosts.
-Having the explists list right there were we invoke the role makes it easier to see what service is defined where:
+It has some modifications to so that rather than `sb_app_state` being static, or defined per hosts or group, it is computed from a new varaible `sb_hosts`.
+This

 ```
 roles: